-It has been long understood that children develop language though play, as children learn through exploring their environment.
+It has been long understood that children develop language though play.
 As Speech Language Pathologists, we use this notion to drive our therapy with many of our children.
-You may see us with bubbles or cars, eliciting language from gestures to words.
+You will often see us on the floor, pretending and imagining with our youngest clients; a highly effective strategy to elicit speech and language development along with so many other skills.
 Observing a child’s play skills provides insight to a child’s language development.
 With the idea that play represents and facilitates a child’s language development, it is essential to be mindful of our child’s play skills.
 To do so, it is important to know what milestones and stages of play we can expect as our children grow and develop.

 Stages of Play Development

 6-8 months: Infants age six to eight months are beginning to explore the world around them.
 Infants begin to engage in exploratory play, manipulating objects without meaning.
 Infants engage with objects through mouthing, banging, or dropping objects.